 Emergency Bursary

 The Emergency Bursary is intended to support students facing a financial emergency during their study period because of events beyond their control.
-This bursary is not intended to cover the entire cost of an emergency or replace insurance (health, tenants, automobile, or otherwise), but to assist students to recover from the emergency in the short-term.
+This bursary is not intended to cover the entire cost of an emergency, but to help students recover from the emergency in the short-term.

-A financial emergency is defined as a crisis which could not have reasonably been budgeted for during your current study period.
-Examples include:
+A financial emergency is defined as a crisis which could not have reasonably been budgeted for during the current study period.

-Examples of situations that do not qualify for the Emergency Bursary include:
+Examples of situations that do not qualify for the Emergency Bursary include but are not limited to:

 To be eligible for this bursary you must:

-- be enrolled in a full-time program or an approved accommodated reduced course load
+• be enrolled in and currently attending a full-time program or have an approved accommodated reduced course load

-Students who are on a co-op term, completing an apprenticeship, or receiving Better Jobs Ontario funding are not eligible to receive this bursary.
+Students who are on a co-op or GCM term, completing an apprenticeship, or receiving Better Jobs Ontario funding are not eligible to receive this bursary.

-If you are facing a genuine financial emergency and meet the above criteria, please contact Student Financial Services by email at awards@conestogac.on.ca to discuss your situation.
+If you are facing a genuine financial emergency and meet the above criteria, please contact emergencybursary@conestogac.on.ca and provide your Conestoga student ID along with a description of your emergency.

 Additional resources